 The API is designed to be chainable.
-With the exception of the aggregations functionality this means that the Search object is immutable - all changes to the object will result in a copy being created which contains the changes.
-This means you can safely pass the Search object to foreign code without fear of it modifying your objects.
+With the exception of the aggregations functionality this means that the Search object is immutable - all changes to the object will result in a shallow copy being created which contains the changes.
+This means you can safely pass the Search object to foreign code without fear of it modifying your objects as long as it sticks to the Search object APIs.